 - Brainwave activity slows.
 The National Institute of Neurological Disorders and Stroke says brainwave patterns are “marked by brief bursts of electrical activity”

 How Stage Two Sleep Feels

 It’s not as easy to wake someone from stage two sleep as it is from stage one sleep.
 However, stage two sleep is still a fairly light stage of sleep.
-You won’t feel disoriented if you wake up from stage two sleep.
+People won’t feel disoriented if they wake up from stage two sleep.

 Stage Three Sleep